Skylonxe/linux-perforce-installer/README.md

 # About

-Runs with DigitalOcean Ubuntu 18.04 and Perforce 2019.1
+Installs Perforce 2019.1 server.
+Tested with Ubuntu 18.04 (powered by DigitalOcean).

 # Usage